 Tom joined Watsi on April 7th, 2014.
-Three months ago, Tom joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Tom's most recent donation traveled 8,500 miles to support Francis, a hardworking man from Kenya, to fund fracture surgery so he can walk and work again.
+39 other people also joined Watsi on that day!
+Tom's most recent donation traveled 8,500 miles to support John, a hardworking 22-year-old from Kenya, to fund a craniotomy heal a hematoma.